The Miraculous concoction. Chapter 2

 “So what?
 I've also done the same,” Pirate played along.

-“Oh, some people can be extremely stupid," Chika thought.
+“Oh, some people can be extremely dumb," Chika thought.
 He was swept outside on a way of righteous indignation, angry with his colleagues.
 The idea of hammering out the beetle's teeth was so unlikely, so incongruous, that it made him laugh out loud.
 While he was walking to his truck, he bumped into Cardan, who was coming towards him.

 Chika breathed a sigh of relief.